-One quarter of the funds needed for the renovation have been raised and we're working through some permit issues to move forward.
-An original seed donation from the Community Foundation of Greater Birmingham jump started the funding and additional donations have been made.
-Churchman estimates about an additional $90,000 to complete the project, which will be solicited of AEC members and past supporters as well as neighboring individuals and businesses who utilize the Center and want to see it remain in it's current location have helped to raise the needed funds.
+Most of the funds needed for the renovation have been raised and we're working through some permit issues to move forward.
+An original seed donation from the Community Foundation of Greater Birmingham jump started the funding and additional donations from other local foundations have been made.
+Churchman says AEC members and past supporters as well as neighboring individuals and businesses who utilize the Center and want to see it remain in it's current location have helped to raise the needed funds.

 Local partners key to keeping Center successful